ycrc/ycrc.github.io/docs/clusters-at-yale/access/ssh.md

 * Send us your public SSH key with our [SSH key uploader](https://sshkeys.hpc.yale.edu/).
 Allow up to ten minutes for it to propagate.

 * Once we have your public key you can connect with `ssh netid@clustername.hpc.yale.edu`.
+If you are accessing McCleary, the command is `ssh netid@mccleary.ycrc.yale.edu.`

 * Login node addresses and other details of the clusters, such as scheduler partitions and storage, can be found on the [clusters page](/clusters).